-These articles dive into the scientific research on how genetic variants impact mood disorders and cognitive function.
-Please keep in mind that the information here is for educational purposes — and talk with your doctor if you have medical questions.
+Please keep in mind that the information here is for educational purposes — learn, understand, and talk with your doctor if you have medical questions.

 Genetic variants in the BDNF and serotonin receptor genes combine to increase the risk of depression and anxiety.
 Learn more about BDNF and how these variants interact -- and check your genetic data to see how this applies to you.

 Dopamine is a powerful player in our cognitive function – impacting mood, movement, and motivation.
 Genetic variants in the dopamine receptors influence addiction, ADHD, neurological diseases, depression, psychosis, and aggression.

 Genetics plays a role in susceptibility to addictive behavior, including internet and smartphone addiction.This article takes a look at the new trend of ‘dopamine fasting’ and then digs into the research on smartphone usage disorder.